 You work on your iPad

-You take photos with your iPad
+You take photos or videos with your iPad

 You play iOS games